parthenon-hpc-lab/athenapk/docs/cluster.md

 <problem/cluster/init_perturb>
 # for the velocity field
 sigma_v = 0.0      # volume weighted RMS |v| in code velocity; default: 0.0 (disabled)
-k_peak_v = ???     # wavenumber in normalized units where the velocity spectrum peaks.
-No default value. num_modes_v = 40   # (optional) number of wavemodes in spectral space; default: 40
-sol_weight_v = 1.0 # (optional) power in solenoidal (rotational) modes of the perturbation.
+l_peak_v = ???     # lengthscale (in code length units) where the velocity spectrum peaks.
+No default value. k_peak_v = ???     # (alternative to l_peak_v): wavenumber in normalized units where the velocity spectrum peaks.
+No default value. num_modes_v = 40   # (optional) number of wavemodes in spectral space; default: 40 sol_weight_v = 1.0 # (optional) power in solenoidal (rotational) modes of the perturbation.
 Range between 0 (fully compressive) and 1.0 (default, fully solenoidal). rseed_v = 1        # (optional) integer seed for RNG for wavenumbers and amplitudes

 # for the magnetic field
 sigma_b = 0.0      # volume weighted RMS |B| in code magnetic; default: 0.0 (disabled)
-k_peak_b = ???     # wavenumber in normalized units where the magnetic field spectrum peaks.
+l_peak_b = ???     # lengthscale (in code length units) where the magnetic field spectrum peaks.
+No default value. k_peak_b = ???     # (alternative to l_peak_b): wavenumber in normalized units where the magnetic field spectrum peaks.
 No default value. num_modes_b = 40   # (optional) number of wavemodes in spectral space; default: 40 rseed_b = 2        # (optional) integer seed for RNG for wavenumbers and amplitudes
 ```